 Breath-based vinyasa flow; advanced asana variations, challenging sequencing, balancing strength and flexibility, inversions, pranayama, philosophical teachings, relaxation, meditation & good overall health encouraged for participation.

-Breath-based advanced vinyasa krama; emphasis is on the pause (space between breath) and all body movement directions are initiated with a breath direction.
-There may be some advanced asana and sequencing, however this is less a chance to explore difficult poses as it is an opportunity to practice the advanced principles of yoga; moment to moment breath extention, lengthening the pause, bandha, pranayama, and seated meditation.
-We recommend at least one year of regular yoga practice before attending.
-We also recommend you understand ujjai breath and maha bandha.
+Breath-based advanced vinyasa krama.
+There may be some advanced asana and sequencing, though not always.
+We’ll practice the advanced principles of yoga; moment to moment breath extention, lengthening the pause, bandha, pranayama, and seated meditation.
+Please have at least one year of regular yoga asana practice before attending, along with a practical understanding of ujjai breath and maha bandha.

-A holistic approach to being pregnant, encouraging wellbeing and a therapeutic yoga practice that can help you with many common ailments.
+A holistic approach and therapeutic yoga practice that can help you with many common ailments.
 Using breathing techniques (pranayama) poses (asana) and meditation you will feel more relaxed and comfortable with your changing life in a nurturing and supportive environment.
-The focus is self and baby care during pregnancy with hands on assists and relaxation.
-There will be a Spanish speaking translator and specialist from the Piedmont Health Center present.

 A quiet, open space to roll out your mat and develop your personal practice through self-led asana: you as your own teacher.
 Cultivating a self-led practice inherently offers the opportunity for Svadhyaya or self-study as outlined in Patanjali’s Yoga Sutras.
 No donation necessary.